VRbud/react-burger-yp/README.md

 - After logging in user redirects to a profile page, where he can edit his credentials, and view a list of his orders.
 - On the list of orders user can view all his order's statuses (delivered/canceled/in work) and the contents of each order. (in work)

+### To launch
+  - copy repo
+  - run 'npm i' to install dependecies

 ### Tech stack:

 - React